Mindgreppers/lifemaker_web/content/_index.md

   - If understood, it will enable a family (together - humanity) to make every relegion successful and our wise ancestors proud.
 - **Once the picture is seen in the open frame, start applying the Wisdom in Living**
   - Identify and serve the *real* needs and spend least on entertainment.
-  - Live in a cooperative, complimentary, justful and mutually fulfilling way as a family, with its environment.
+  - Live in a cooperative, complimentary, justful and mutually fulfilling way within the family, and with Earth, Environment and neighborhood.
 - **Prove and replicate a standard model for existential and co-existential [education](/model) and [value based co-living](/values)**
   - In a systematic way
   - The family is the fundamental Unit, instead of individual